Authority: Executive Vice Chancellor and Provost

 3.1.2 Faculty are expected to be knowledgeable in their field of expertise.
 The faculty member should demonstrate the ability to assimilate and integrate this knowledge, to effectively teach and to serve as a role model for students.
 Evaluation of teaching effectiveness does not lend itself solely to quantitative measurement and, in the final analysis, may be largely subjective.
 However, the evaluation from peers, department head, students and other sources will be used to maximize the validity of the value judgment that must be made.

-3.1.3 The criteria for teaching effectiveness that shall be considered in evaluation are quality, innovation, impact upon students including instructor and course evaluations, and degree of responsibilities.
-All aspects of the faculty member's teaching assignments will be evaluated based upon the percent effort assigned to DVM instruction, graduate student and resident advising including: classroom instruction, laboratory and clinical instruction, course coordination, seminar leadership, supervision of individual student projects, and development and reporting of teaching materials and methods.
+3.1.3 The criteria for teaching effectiveness that shall be considered in evaluation are quality, innovation and impact upon students.
+Evaluation of teaching effectiveness will not be based on any single source of data.
+It may include peer review, faculty evaluations, teaching portfolios, exit interviews, and alumni surveys among other potential data sources (05.20.10, Section 8.1).
+All aspects of the faculty member’s teaching assignments will be evaluated based upon the percent effort assigned to DVM instruction, graduate student and resident advising including: classroom instruction, laboratory and clinical instruction, course coordination, seminar leadership, supervision of individual student projects, and development and reporting of teaching materials and methods.

 3.1.4 Documentation and peer-review are as essential for scholarly activities related to teaching as they are for research.
 Scholarly activities may be in the form of publication of new teaching methods, textbooks, book chapters, or technology.
 Invitations to participate in symposia and conferences concerned with education are examples of important measures of peer recognition.